microsoft/moaw/workshops/serverless-overview/workshop.md

 In the same `Function App` you will be able to add multiple `functions`, each with its own set of triggers and bindings.
 These triggers and bindings can benefit from existing `expressions`, which are parameter conventions easing the overall development experience.
 For example, you can use an expression to use the execution timestamp, or generate a unique `GUID` name for a file uploaded to a storage account.

 Azure functions run and benefit from the App Service platform, offering features like: deployment slots, continuous deployment, HTTPS support, hybrid connections and others.
-Apart from the `Consumption` (Serverless) model we're most interested in this Lab, Azure Functions can also be deployed a dedicated `App Service Plan`or in an hybrid model called `Premium Plan`.
+Apart from the `Consumption` (Serverless) model we're most interested in this Lab, Azure Functions can also be deployed a dedicated `App Service Plan`or in a hybrid model called `Premium Plan`.

+### Azure Functions : Let's practice

 At this stage in our scenario, the serverless transcription engine is ready and the first lab is almost complete.
 The last thing you need to add is an API to upload the audio file with a unique `GUID` name to your storage account.